Civilian Conservation Corps

 Today, Lycoming County is known for its vibrant cultural scene, stunning natural beauty, and strong sense of community.
 The county hosts various events and festivals throughout the year, including the Little League World Series and the Pennsylvania State Laurel Festival.
 With its rich history and promising future, Lycoming County continues to be a dynamic and thriving region in Pennsylvania.

-This timeline provides a condensed summary of the historical journey of Lycoming County, Pennsylvania.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lycoming County, Pennsylvania.